OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 Libraries have a provider (which entity produced the original content), and a packager (which entity did the library).
 Objects in the library inherit their provider from the library's.

 Libraries can depend on other libraries, thanks to the "dependencies" section, that contains a list of URNs.
-When loading a library, CISO Assistant first loads the dependent libraries.
+When loading a library, Auditrex first loads the dependent libraries.
 If a dependency is missing, the loading is cancelled.

 When a library is loaded, this loading is stored in the database, and the corresponding objects keep a link to the library.
 This allows removing all objects from a library in a single action.